ori294/Interpreter-Flight-Simulator-language/README.md

 5. The program will wait for you to open the FlightGear simulator and start a flight.

 6. Look at the simulator and enjoy your flight.

+## Comments

+1. Please find the file: "fly_with_func" in the repository as an example to a valid script, you can go ahead and execute it.